gfidente/pelican-svbhack/README.md

 ## PELICANCONF.PY

-Supports the most common global variables, patches are welcomed if you need better support.
-In addition to the standard ones, you can also set:
+Supports a number of common global variables but patches are welcomed if you need better support.

 - `GOOGLE_ANALYTICS`

+set this to your UA-XYZ code

+- `USER_LOGO_URL`

+make it point to a page/face logo

 - `TAGLINE`

+some text rendered right below the logo

-- `USER_LOGO_URL`
+- `INTERNET_DEFENSE_LEAGUE`

+set this to `True` if you want to enable the [Internet Defense League](http://internetdefenseleague.org) code

 When developing locally, you may want to set the following variable: `SITEURL = http://localhost:8000`